 But wait!
 Fossil fuels used for heat are several times more effective than heat generated with electricity, and burning natural gas at home in a 98% efficient furnace is far cheaper than burning it at a natural gas power plant and losing two-thirds of it to create electricity.

 EROI simply must include all of the energy inputs required to build a solar plant as in Prieto & Hall’s study at a minimum, so we can see if it is worth subsidizing solar (or wind) in the first place.
-If solar and wind can’t replace fossil fuels, because they depend on them too much, then the money/energy would be better spent building passive solar homes that would last for hundreds of years, preparing to go back to muscle power, expanding organic agriculture and departments at high schools and universities, and so on.
+If solar and wind can’t replace fossil fuels, because they depend on them too much, then the money/energy would be better spent building passive solar homes that would last for hundreds of years, prepare to go back to muscle power, expand organic agriculture and add organic agriculture departments at high schools and universities to start with.
+Integrated organic pest management.
+Much smaller granaries near farms to store harvests for 10 years or more to compensate for poor harvests from climate change and other factors.

 We have very limited time and energy left to cope with the energy crisis.
 Energy transitions take at least 50 years.
 The 2005 DOE report by Hirsch said that you’d want to prepare at least 20 years ahead for peak oil, with time the most limiting factor, and here it is 12 years after conventional oil peaked with an energy cliff rather than a bell curve looming.